GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 **Sent Means Sent:**

 The system assumes that emergency broadcasts are irreversible once transmitted.
-For this reason, the interface permanently transitions into summary mode after sending and removes access to the original hazard selection interface.
+For this reason, the interface transitions into summary mode after sending and removes access to the original hazard selection interface.
 This prevents post-send manipulation and preserves transmission integrity.

 ---